Successful business leaders rely on a team of advisors for specialized guidance on agency leadership, taxes, health, and more.

-- For instance, I use one firm for business accounting and HR consulting, and another for financial planning and personal tax preparation.
-And I get support on nutrition from my life coach and my personal trainer.
+- For instance, I’ve used one firm for business accounting and HR consulting, and another for financial planning and personal tax preparation.
+And I’ve gotten support on nutrition from my life coach and my personal trainer.

 - In contrast, some people might prefer to work solely with a life coach or a therapist—or to have both, or to add a specialized business coach.
 You’ll need to find the approach that’s right for you and your agency.